galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > <question-title>Critical thinking quiz</question-title>
 >
-> 1. **How does critical thinking align with the principles of both Critical Theory and Critical Learning Theory?** <br>
+> 1. **How does critical thinking align with the principles of both Critical Theory and Critical Learning Theory?**
-> &nbsp; a.
-By avoiding critical examination of societal issues. <br>
+>    a.
+By avoiding critical examination of societal issues.
-> &nbsp; b.
-By promoting conformity to existing structures. <br>
+>    b.
+By promoting conformity to existing structures.
-> &nbsp; c.
-By fostering a reflective approach to learning and encouraging critical analysis. <br>
+>    c.
+By fostering a reflective approach to learning and encouraging critical analysis.
-> &nbsp; d.
+>    d.
 By discouraging diverse perspectives.
 >
 > 2. **When dealing with diverse cultural perspectives, why might the positivist conception of critical thinking face limitations?** <br>
 > &nbsp; a.
 It fails to acknowledge cultural biases. <br>